finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio to update or insert details for.
     String code = "code_example"; // String | The code of the transaction portfolio to update or insert details for.
 Together with the              scope this uniquely identifies the transaction portfolio.
+    CreatePortfolioDetails portfolioDetails = new CreatePortfolioDetails(); // CreatePortfolioDetails | The details to update or insert for the specified transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the updated or inserted details should become valid.
-Defaults to the current LUSID system datetime if not specified.
+Defaults to the current LUSID system datetime if not specified. try {
-    CreatePortfolioDetails details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The details to update or insert for the specified transaction portfolio. try {
-      PortfolioDetails result = apiInstance.upsertPortfolioDetails(scope, code, effectiveAt, details);
+      PortfolioDetails result = apiInstance.upsertPortfolioDetails(scope, code, portfolioDetails, effectiveAt);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#upsertPortfolioDetails");